 The buttercup is a herbaceous perennial flower with five separate petals.
 Buttercups take root during the winter months and blossom in spring, filling fields with lovely, vivid blooms.

-While some gardeners don’t mind these wildflowers popping up in their plant beds, farmers and livestock owners consider the buttercup a pesky, harmful weed.
+Some gardeners don’t mind these wildflowers growing in their plant beds.
+But farmers and livestock owners think the buttercup is a bothersome, harmful weed.
 Like daffodils, the buttercup is toxic to animals and can cause internal blisters, diarrhea, and vomiting if consumed.

 Buttercup Varieties